SimonEJEH/pdsnd_github/README.md

 ### Description
 The purpose of this project is to explore data related to bike share systems for three major cities in the United States- Chicago, Washington and New York City- using python.
 Motivate, a bike share company that opeartes in about 50 cities around the world, collected the data that was used for this project.

-### Files used
+### FILES USED
-*washington.csv: This file shows the bike share data for Washington.
+*washington.csv: Shows the bike share data for Washington.

-*new_york_city.csv: This file shows the bike data for New York City.
+*new_york_city.csv: Shows the bike data for New York City.

-*chicago.csv: This file shows bike share data for Chicago.
+*chicago.csv: Shows bike share data for Chicago.

 *bikeshare.py: The Python script that imports the data, answers structured questions about it and creates an interactive experience in the terminal.